- Research News

 Q: I earned my undergraduate Degree in a country where it only takes three years to earn a Bachelor's degree.
 Can I still apply for the CS MEng Program?
 The Cornell University Graduate School website has a list of International degree equivalencies which are accepted.
 Please visit the International Degree Equivalencies page here.

-Q: My application to the CS M.Eng program was rejected and I want to know why so I can strengthen my application so I can apply again.
+Q: My application to the CS M.Eng program was rejected and I want to know why so I can strengthen my application and apply again.
 Should I call or e-mail the admissions committee to inquire about why I was not offered admission?
 Please do NOT contact the admissions committee or M.Eng Office to inquire about why you were not offered admission.
-We recieve close to 1000 applications each year and it is not practical to respond to the 800+ applicants who were not offered admission.
+We recieve over 1000 applications each year and it is not practical to respond to the hundreds of applicants who were not offered admission.
 Be assured that your application was reviewed and assessed with care by a highly qualified and experienced admissions team.

 Q: I am currently enrolled in a Master's Program in CS at another University.
 Will I be able to transfer credit towards my M.Eng. degree at Cornell?
 The Masters of Engineering Program does not accept transfer credit from other Graduate Programs.
 Only courses which are taken after matriculation at Cornell and pre-approved will be counted towards the CS M.Eng.
 Degree.